-In 1946, the facility became The Children’s Convalescent Home of Oklahoma City, Inc. Executive Director E. Clay “Pops” Venable made diligent efforts to improve the facility, and in 1961, the nursing home became a specialized hospital called “The Children’s Convalescent Hospital.”
+In 1939, the facility became The Children’s Convalescent Home of Oklahoma City, Inc. Executive Director E. Clay “Pops” Venable made diligent efforts to improve the facility, and in 1961, the nursing home became a specialized hospital called, “The Children’s Convalescent Hospital.”

 After Venable retired in 1968 the financial stability of the hospital became uncertain and The International Pentecostal Holiness Church stepped in to help; the facility continued to lose money.

-In June of 1995, the Donald W. Reynolds Foundation recognized the commitment and financial stewardship and awarded the hospital a grant in the amount of $9.77 million to build the Donald W. Reynolds Complex, which houses administrative offices and the present day Nursing Rehabilitative Care program.
+In June of 1995, the Donald W. Reynolds Foundation recognized the commitment and financial stewardship and awarded the hospital a grant in the amount of $9.77 million to build the Donald W. Reynolds Complex to house 100 inpatient beds for children and teenagers.

-In May of 2008, The Children’s Center Rehabilitation Hospital officially dedicated a new 7 million dollar Pediatric Medical Rehabilitation Unit after a generous capital campaign.
+In May of 2008, The Children’s Center Rehabilitation Hospital dedicated a new $7 million 20 bed unit following a generous capital campaign.

 In September of 2017, a new four-story patient bed tower and parking structure were added to the campus landscape following a $30 million capital campaign bringing the total inpatient bed count to 160 making it one of the largest free-standing inpatient pediatric rehabilitation hospitals in the country.

 Today, The Children’s Center Rehabilitation Hospital offers a wide range of medical services, rehabilitative care, social services and education to children and teenagers with complex medical needs.
 Like Mattie Mallory’s desire so many years ago, the more than 725 employees are dedicated to maximizing the potential of all children who come through its doors.